openhab/openhabian/docs/openhabian-amanda.md

 Recovering a partition
 ======================

-To restore a raw disk partition, you need to use "amfetchdump" command.
-Unlike amdump, you have to run amfetchdump as user "backup", though.
-Here's another terminal session log to use amfetchdump to first retrieve the backup image from storage.
+To restore a raw disk partition, you need to use `amfetchdump` command.
+Unlike amdump, you have to run `amfetchdump` as user _backup_, though.
+Here's another terminal session log to use `amfetchdump` to first retrieve the backup image from storage.
 The last line also shows how to restore this image file to a SD card from Linux.
-In this example, we have an external SD card writer with a (blank) SD card attached to /dev/sdd.
+In this example, we have an external SD card writer with a (blank) SD card attached to `/dev/sdd`.
 You could also move that temporary recovered image file to your Windows PC that has a card writer, and use Etcher or whatever tool in order to write the image to the card.

 ```